ipieters/Tensorflow/README.md

 # Tensorflow
-##To run:
+## To run:
-Clone Repo
+Clone Repo,
-Open files from google colabs
+Open files from google colabs,
-Run each different block of code
+Run each different block of code ,